-We’ve worked very hard to make Sketch the dream “designer toolbox”, but everyone has slightly different needs, and there is a good chance that there’s a feature that you would like, which we’ve not implemented.
+We’ve worked hard to make Sketch the dream “designer toolbox”.
+But everyone has slightly different needs, and maybe you need a feature that we’ve not implemented.
+Worry not: there is a good chance that a plugin already does what you need, or you can create one easily.

 What can you do with plugins?

-Plugins in Sketch can do anything a user can do.
+Plugins in Sketch can do anything a user can do (and even more!).
 For example:

 - Select layers inside a document, based on complex rules